Skip to Main Content

 • Helping hospitals comply with their obligations under Code Section 501(r)

-• Understanding the increasing scrutiny of hospitals and health care organizations from Congress, the IRS, the media, and others
+• In addition, the discussion will address the increasing scrutiny of hospitals and health care organizations from Congress, the IRS, the media, and others–with attention to new 2025 proposed or adopted legislation, regulations, and administrative action modifying the tax-exemption standards

 11. Hospital Medical Staffs: Fundamentals, Trends, and Emerging Issues (repeat)